wangamb0212/student_test_2024_fall/README.md

 You can either install jupyter notebook directly or install other tools such as [anaconda](https://www.anaconda.com/download) or [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 As long as you can run a jupyter notebook, you are good to go!

-After you setup the computing environment, please download all notebooks under folder `notebook/` and the toy data under `data/` on your own computer and put your name in the filename as `FineMapping_JohnSmith.ipynb` and `MendelianRandomization_JohnSmith.ipynb`.
+After you setup the computing environment, please put your name in the notebook filenames such as `FineMapping_JohnSmith.ipynb` and `MendelianRandomization_JohnSmith.ipynb`.
 If you have extra time and energy for the bonus notebook, rename `UKBBdataAnalysis.ipynb` too.

 ## Task 2: Fine mapping analysis to identify true causal variant in complex traits